-If you're planning a trip to Thailand, you're probably more excited about beaches, temples, and street food than you are about visas and vaccinations.
-However, there are a few things that you need to take care of before you can kick back and enjoy your vacation.
+However, there are a few things that you need to take care of before you can kick back and enjoy your Thai vacation.

 You’ll only be allowed into Thailand if your passport is valid for at least six months after arrival, with enough pages for embarkation stamp upon arrival, and must show proof of sufficient funds and onward or return passage.

+You’ll be allowed to bring in a reasonable amount of alcohol and tobacco (specific amounts are listed in the Thai Customs page), but do not ever bring in illegal drugs.
 Drug trafficking in Thailand carries the death penalty – under no circumstances should you ever get caught carrying any on your way in!
+For more information, read about the Drug Laws and Penalties in Southeast Asia - by Country.

 Thailand is largely safe for foreign visitors, although the country is located in a region with an elevated risk of terrorism.
 The Thai police have been largely effective in safeguarding the safety of their tourists.